Install iceScrum on your own server.

 A very important step is the choice of your database management system. iceScrum comes with an embedded H2 database so you can try iceScrum without needing to install or configure a DBMS.
 However, it is NOT suitable for production environments in terms of reliability and performances.

-Thus, we recommend the use of one of the external DBMS compatible with iceScrum: MySQL, PostgreSQL, MS SQL Server or Oracle.
+Thus, we recommend the use of one of the external DBMS compatible with iceScrum: MySQL, PostgreSQL, MS SQL Server or Oracle (Oracle is available only for paying licenses).
 If you do so, create and empty database for iceScrum, usually named icescrum, with a proper charset/collation, we strongly recommend UTF-8.

 Here is how to create the empty database on MYSQL: